The Boston Puerto Rican Festival of Massachusetts

 The Puerto Rican Festival of Massachusetts was born in 1967 out of Boston’s South End neighborhood.
 A small group of Puerto Rican pioneers, under the leadership of the late Jorge “Chico” Muñoz, became the first Festival Committee.
 The committee, along with the commitment of a countless number of community stakeholders, set out to create an event that would promote a sense of belonging and cultural affirmation for Puerto Ricans living across the Commonwealth.
 This first event took place in Blackstone Park, with approximately 2,500 in attendance.
 This launched the Puerto Rican Festival of Massachusetts.

-Over time we’ve grown from a cultural festival to a non-profit cultural and community building organization.
-We host a wide variety of programming and events every year, including a 2-day festival in Boston, Puerto Rican Heritage Night at Fenway Park, a Puerto Rican flag raising ceremony, a cultural pageant program, professional development workshops, artistic opportunities for young people, athletic tournaments, community service opportunities and drives.
-We seek to build community, celebrate culture, and connect Puerto Ricans across the commonwealth – while also maintaining strong connections and partnerships with organizations across Massachusetts and in Puerto Rico.
+Over time we’ve grown from a cultural festival to a non-profit cultural and community-building organization.
+We host a wide variety of programming and events every year, including a 3-day festival in Boston, Puerto Rican Heritage Night at Fenway Park, a Puerto Rican flag-raising ceremony, a cultural pageant program, professional development workshops, artistic opportunities for young people, athletic tournaments, community service opportunities, and drives.
+We seek to build community, celebrate culture, and connect Puerto Ricans across the commonwealth – while also maintaining strong connections and partnerships with organizations across Massachusetts and Puerto Rico.

-The annual Puerto Rican Festival is our flagship event that brings together people from all cultures and walks of life to join into our celebration and community.
-This two-day event will be at City Hall Plaza in 2023.
+The annual Puerto Rican Festival is our flagship event that brings together people from all cultures and walks of life to join our celebration and community.
+This three-day event will be at Franklin Park on July 26, 27 & 28, 2024

-Our proven ability to attract 90,000+ participants in the course of the three day celebration, coupled with this year’s outstanding program of events, musical bands, artists and sponsors, makes the Festival the perfect venue to market and outreach to the fastest growing ethnic population in New England and in the United States.
+Our proven ability to attract 50,000+ participants in the course of the three-day celebration, coupled with this year’s outstanding program of events, musical bands, artists, and sponsors, makes the Festival the perfect venue to market and outreach to the fastest-growing ethnic population in New England and the United States.